basperheim/ts-markdown-parser/notes/example-markdown-blog-post.md

 ![Learn JavaScript Logo](https://i.pinimg.com/736x/13/40/7c/13407c12f50f08d328800c3caef43f61.jpg)

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
-It’s commonly used in writing for the web, including on platforms like GitHub, Reddit, and Stack Overflow.
-Here’s a guide on how to write proper Markdown.
+It's commonly used in writing for the web, including on platforms like GitHub, Reddit, and Stack Overflow.
+Here's a guide on how to write proper Markdown.

 ## 1. Basic Syntax